-"Right Now" is Almost Always a Good Time to Start Saving with Ally Bank CDs.
+Right Now Is a Good Time to Start Saving

-With that in mind, saving for your 60s and beyond starts with identifying your specific goals and needs and evaluating the different means - CDs, savings accounts, etc. - to get there.
+One thing most financial experts agree on is that it's really never too early or too late to put money aside for the future.
+With that in mind, saving for your 60s and beyond starts with identifying your specific goals and evaluating the means to get there.

-Start with Your Goals
+Start With Your Goals

-Only you, perhaps with the help of a financial planning professional, can decide what your goals are and what it will take to get there, but Ally Bank has a number of CD choices that might fit into your plans:
+Only you, perhaps with the help of a financial planning professional, can decide what your goals are and what it will take to get there, but Ally Bank has a number of CD choices that can fit into your plans: